 Tafenoquine, a much-anticipated drug related to primaquine, is now in phase III clinical trials for use in malaria.
-It is highly convenient to use, and is very long acting, and does not need to be taken daily.
-It takes 2 weeks to reduce its blood level 50%.
+It is high-

-Like primaquine, it can cause severe red blood cell breakdown in individuals with glucose-6-phosphate dehydrogenase deficiency.
-Thus, it is necessary to screen for this condition before beginning the drug with a simple blood test.
-(See Appendix B).
+Like primaquine, it can cause severe red blood cell break-down in individuals with glucose-6-phosphate dehydrogenase deficiency.
+Thus, it is necessary to screen for this condition before beginning the drug with a simple blood test.346 (See Appendix B).

-The majority of studies have also shown it is highly effective in preventing and treating malaria which may apply to its killing ability of various forms of Babesia.
+The majority of studies have also shown it is highly effective in preventing and treating malaria which may apply to its killing ability of various forms of Babesia.^{347,348}